Depending on your situation, the diagnosis of insomnia and the search for its cause may include:

 What you can do

 Prepare for your appointment by making a list of:

-- Any symptoms you're experiencing, including any that may seem unrelated to the reason for the appointment.
+- Your symptoms, including any that may not relate to the reason for the appointment.

 - Personal information, including new or ongoing health problems, major stresses or recent life changes.

-- All medications, over-the-counter medications, vitamins, and herbal or other supplements that you're taking, including dosages.
+- All medicines you take, including medicines available without a prescription, vitamins, and herbal or other supplements, as well as the doses.
 Let your doctor know about anything you've taken to help you sleep.

 - Questions to ask your doctor to make the most of your appointment time.